zzzprojects/sqlbulkcopy-tutorial/docs/pages/faq/provider-oracle.md

 ## Solution - OracleLoader
 Documentation: http://www.devart.com/dotconnect/oracle/docs/?Devart.Data.Oracle~Devart.Data.Oracle.OracleLoader.html

-This solution only support the provider Devart.Data.Oracle.
+This solution only supports the provider Devart.Data.Oracle.

 Under the hood, the OracleLoader use the OracleBulkCopy.
 So for the same limitation reason, we recommend using Array Binding over this solution.

 ## Solution - Array Bindings
-This solution is supported in all providers.
-This is the fastest solution with the [.NET Bulk Operations](#solution---net-bulk-operations-with-oracle)
+This solution is supported by all providers.
+That is the fastest solution with the [.NET Bulk Operations](#solution---net-bulk-operations-with-oracle)

 ### Example